krzyzanowskim/CryptoSwift/README.md

 }
 ```

 Some content-encryption algorithms assume the input length is a multiple of k octets, where k is greater than one.
-For such algorithms, the input shall be padded
+For such algorithms, the input shall be padded.

 ```swift
 let paddedData = PKCS7(data: dataToEncrypt).addPadding(AES.blockSizeBytes())